Why does the United States government (using American taxpayer money) support journalism around the world through international broadcasting?

 But for the time being, my view of the BBG is not unlike Churchill’s attitude towards democracy, which he once said, was the worst form of government except for all those others that have been tried.
 Would international broadcasting be better off at the State Department?
 Or in the Pentagon?
 As opposed to the BBG?
 I say unthinkable if our aim is to reflect something more intellectually profound than government policy.

-Why do I believe it is so important for us to pause and resolve our disagreements about what the
+Why do I believe it is so important for us to pause and resolve our disagreements about what the United States should be doing in international broadcasting?
+Because the more I observe this debate, the more I understand that the views of dissenters have been overtaken by time.

 How are we doing?
-Recently we received preliminary results of our first program review of Alhurra—and the results for those of us who believe in
+Recently we received preliminary results of our first program review of Alhurra—and the results for those of us who believe in U.S. international broadcasting were encouraging.
+Panelists in Cairo, Kuwait City and Baghdad respected Alhurra for “accurate, impartial relevant news coverage and analysis.”
+(In a couple of months our pollsters will be surveying a broad sampling on the same issues.)

 It is not surprising that some of our discussion programs are drawing more mixed reviews—but that should not surprise anyone because, in a discussion/debate format, Arabs viewers are hearing points of view they rarely before have encountered (i.e. the case for free markets and free speech and women’s rights.)
 To me, the weekly program Free Hour represents what the so-called war of ideas is all about.